 Remember a huge part of it comes down to personal preference and budget.
 At the end of the day, don’t get too bogged down on the gear.
 Just get out there and start shooting!

-Check out our article on whether or not you should you buy grey market cameras and gear next!
+Looking for more great tips on photography equipment?
+Check out our articles on sports photography equipment essentials and whether or not you should buy grey market cameras next!